Victor-Uzunov/w24ed-SI2025/docs/CI_CD.md

 # CI/CD Pipeline Documentation

 ## Overview
-The project uses GitHub Actions for continuous integration and deployment.
-The pipeline consists of two main jobs: `build` and `test`.
+The project uses GitHub Actions for continuous integration.
+The pipeline runs code quality checks and tests in a single job.

 ## Pipeline Structure

-### Build Job
+### Build and Test Job
-The build job handles code quality checks and dependency installation.
+This job handles all checks in a streamlined process.

 #### Steps:
 1. **Checkout Code**